suhaotian/xior/README.md

 ### Mock plugin

-> This plugin let you eaisly mock requests
+> This plugin let you easily mock requests

 Usage: